Hazelnut Date Bread is a wonderfully delicious, not-too-sweet quick bread. It’s just the kind of treat you can enjoy any time of day!

 I feel that there are two different kinds of quick breads.
 First, there are the dessert-level-sweet kind.
 While I like those (hello, gorgeous!), my heart lies with the other kind – the less sweet ones.
 Those are the breads that are great for a lazy weekend morning or even an afternoon treat.

-For this bread, I started with the idea of date bread.
-I am vehemently opposed to raisins in anything, so I usually have dates or some other dried fruit in the pantry.
+For this Hazelnut Date Bread, I started with the idea of date bread.
+I am vehemently opposed to raisins in anything, so I usually have dates or some other dried fruit in my pantry.
 Date bread is a favorite of mine, although many that I’ve tried have been less than praise-worthy.

 This one, however, is deserving of some baking love and is a great go-to recipe for a simple quick bread.
 It is brimming with lovely spices and a generous helping of toasted hazelnuts.
 It’s soft and moist and just plain good.

 If you’re looking for a simple bread with simple flavors, this is a great one to try.
 It’s easy to make and even easier to devour!

 Nutty and sweet, this Hazelnut Date Bread is perfect for breakfast or a snack!

 1/4 cup boiling water

 1 teaspoon baking powder

 1 & 1/2 teaspoons ground cinnamon

 1/4 teaspoon ground nutmeg